Mallorca: Phoenicians, Romans, and Late Antiquity

 The Phoenicians, a seafaring people from the Levant, arrived around the eighth century BC and established numerous colonies.
 The island eventually came under the control of Carthage in North Africa, which had become the principal Phoenician city.
 After the Second Punic War, Carthage lost all of its overseas possessions and the Romans took over.

 The island was occupied by the Romans in 123 BC under Quintus Caecilius Metellus Balearicus.
 It flourished under Roman rule, during which time the towns of Pollentia (Alcúdia), and Palmaria (Palma) were founded.
 In addition, the northern town of Bocchoris, dating back to pre-Roman times, was a federated city to Rome.
 The local economy was largely driven by olive cultivation, viticulture, and salt mining.
-Mallorcan soldiers were valued within the Roman legions for their skill with the sling.
+Mallorcan soldiers were valued within the Roman legions for their skill with the sling (Balearic slingers).